Satyamkumarnavneet/SkySense/README.md

 - **Vite**: Used as the build tool for its fast development server and optimized production builds.
 - **Tailwind CSS**: Utilized for rapid UI development with utility-first CSS.
 - **Axios**: Employed for making HTTP requests to the OpenWeatherMap API.
-- **Chart.js and react-chartjs-2**: Used for creating visualizations of weather data.
 - **Lucide React**: Chosen for its comprehensive set of customizable icons.

 ## Project Structure